-Bedrock AgentCore Runtime vs ECS Fargate: Choosing Your AI Agent Deployment Strategy
+Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

-Bedrock AgentCore Runtime vs ECS Fargate: Choosing Your AI Agent Deployment Strategy
+Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

-When deploying AI agents on AWS, you face a fundamental choice: use AWS Bedrock AgentCore Runtime (managed AI agent service) or deploy custom agent code on ECS Fargate (container orchestration).
+When deploying AI agents on AWS, you face a fundamental choice: use Amazon Bedrock AgentCore (AWS’s purpose-built managed platform for AI agents) or deploy custom agent code on ECS Fargate (container orchestration).
 Both approaches work, but they serve different needs and involve different tradeoffs.

 This post compares these deployment strategies across architecture, cost, operational complexity, and performance to help you choose the right approach for your use case.